Real-hackbard/Matrix-Drawer/README.md

 </br>

 # Size:
+The size of a matrix is defined by the number of rows and columns it contains.
+There is no limit to the number of rows and columns that a matrix (in the usual sense) can have as long as they are positive integers.
+A matrix with m rows and n columns is called an m × n matrix, or m-by-n matrix, where m and n are called its dimensions.
+For example, the matrix (A) above is a 3 × 2 matrix.

 | Name | Size | Example | Description |
 | :----------- | :----------- | :----------- | :----------- |